nychealth/covid-vaccine-data/README.md

 The modZCTA geography combines census blocks with smaller populations to allow for more stable estimates of population size for rate calculation.
 Some modZCTAs have more than one ZIP code.

 **Age Groups**:

-The Health Department routinely reports data for the following age groups: 18-24, 25-34, 35-44, 45-54, 55-64, 65-74 and 75+.
+The Health Department routinely reports data for the following age groups: 18-24, 25-34, 35-44, 45-54, 55-64, 65-74 and 75-84, 85+.
 People under 16 are not currently eligible for COVID-19 vaccination.

 **Race/Ethnicity**:

-Information on race/ethnicity in the CIR is reported from Electronic Health Records and is not complete .
+Information on race/ethnicity in the CIR is reported from Electronic Health Records and is not complete.
 Although CDC requires providers to report demographic information, including race/ethnicity, for COVID-19 vaccinations, these data are not consistently captured in the vaccination record.
 The Health Department is working with health care providers to improve capture of race/ethnicity information in the CIR, and recent improvements in data completeness have been observed.

 **Sex, Gender Identity, Sexual Orientation**:

 The CIR currently only captures "sex" categorized as Male, Female, and Unknown.
 The data do not currently capture gender identity or sexual orientation of adults vaccinated.
 Most of the data input to our CIR come from Health Care Providers’ Electronic Health Record systems which the Health Department does not manage.
 The Health Department uses State guidance for capturing gender and sexual orientation related data.
 For the CIR, we do not regulate health care providers or determine what information a provider includes in their Electronic Health Record systems.
 We are working with health care providers to improve how data on gender identity and sexual orientation are collected.

 ## Key Technical Notes